Duke-PL-Course/duke-pl-course.github.com/source/_slides/scala.md

 title: Scala Actors

-Scala actors are based on event objects running on Java thread pools.
-So they are suspendend until a they receive a message that matches a pattern they can react to.
+**Scala actors** are based on event objects running on Java thread pools.
+So they are suspended until a they receive a message that matches a pattern they can react to.

 Let's just take a look at an example using Rock Paper Scissors.

-The idea is that a coordinator will tell two players to throw their hands, but a race condition exists (either one could actualy throw first).
+The idea is that a coordinator will tell **2 players** to throw their hands, but a race condition exists (either one could actually throw first).
 So the coordinator must wait for both players to show their hand.

 We could resolve this using semaphores or other forms of concurrency.
-However, using actors is often simpler to reason about, and although this example is a bit small, it's much easier to manage in larger systems.
+However, using actors is often simpler to reason about.
+Although this example is a bit small, it's much easier to manage in larger systems.

 ---